 1.)
 You must RSVP – even if you’re not going!

-I cannot even express how aggravating it is for a bride to add “call my entire guest list” to their to do list 2-3 weeks before their wedding.
+I cannot even express how aggravating it is for a couple to add “call 50% of our entire guest list” to their to do list 3 weeks before their wedding.
 If you receive an invitation to a wedding, RSVP!!
 There’s nothing to it.
 Check yes or no, and maybe what you want for dinner, put it back in the envelope (which is already stamped), and put it in the mail.
 Simple.
 So, so simple.
 All it requires is a pen and a brief trip outside to your mailbox.
-You can do it (said in the same voice as Rob Sneider’s character from the Waterboy – ask your boyfriend and he can explain this to you).
+You can do it.

-Please keep your commitment to the bride and groom.
+Please keep your commitment to the couple.
 If you RSVP for 2, please show up with 2, not 1, not 3, but 2.
 Only 2.
 Something you may not know is that most caterers require a head count 14 days before an event and the couple is charged based on this number, even if you don’t show.
 A number of other vendors charge the same way.
 The bar services are charged this way as well.
 Sometimes even the venue will charge based on the head count.
-This means that if you and your plus one don’t show, the bride and groom are out of pocket an average of about $100+ per person.
+This means that if you and your plus one don’t show, the couples are out of pocket an average of about $200+ per person.
 I would suggest that if you decide to blow off your friend’s wedding to lie around the house in your underwear all day that you kindly drop a check in the mail to cover the cost of your absence, as a wedding gift to the couple.

-If you receive a call from a bride asking you if you’re going to be coming to her wedding or not because she never got your RSVP, you should just take a moment and ponder on how rude you are.
-I’m telling you because she will be too kind to do so.
+If you receive a call from the couple asking you if you’re going to be coming to her wedding or not because they never got your RSVP, you should just take a moment and ponder on how rude you are.
+I’m telling you because they will be too kind to do so.

-Do not, let me repeat, do not tell the bride and groom you have a food allergy if you are not truly allergic and have been diagnosed as so by a doctor.
+Do not, let me repeat, do not tell the couple you have a food allergy if you are not truly allergic and have been diagnosed as so by a doctor.
 A food allergy is a very serious condition and requires extra effort on the part of the caterer and entire wedding staff.
 In some cases, it costs more to work around this allergy.
-I have seen brides rework an entire menu based on a food allergy so as not to harm her guests, only to find out that it wasn’t truly an allergy after all.
+I have seen couples rework an entire menu based on a food allergy so as not to harm her guests, only to find out that it wasn’t truly an allergy after all.

 3.)
 Open bar doesn’t mean drink until you pass out

-This is your friend or family members wedding.
+This is your friend or family member’s wedding.
 Please behave yourself.
 This isn’t a drunken frat party or Friday night on 6th St. Need I remind you again?
 This is a wedding.
 It is a time for drinking reasonably.
 It is not a time to drink yourself stupid just because you can.
 A funny thing happens when you get wasted at a wedding.
-You act like an ass!
+You tend to act like an ass!
 I know you think you’re really funny at the time.
 But you’re not.
 You’re embarrassing yourself.
-But more importantly, you’re embarrassing the bride and groom, because now they have to take the time away from their wedding to make apologies for your stupidity.
+But more importantly, you’re embarrassing the couple, because now they have to take the time away from their wedding to make apologies for your stupidity.
 Shame on you.

 Another unfortunate side effect of drinking excessively at a wedding, and just so happens to be true in real life as well, is that you make poor choices – like trying to kiss people you didn’t come with.
 Or taking your clothes off on the dance floor.
 Or having your daddy walk into the men’s bathroom only to find his sweet innocent daughter performing “acts of love” on one of the groomsmen.
-And, yes, we are basing this blog post on actual events.
-The names have been omitted to protect the not so innocent.
-And guess what, we’re still laughing about it.
-And we probably will be for a long time.
+(And, yes, sadly we are basing this blog post on actual events.
+The names have been omitted to protect the not so innocent.)
 Don’t be that guy (or girl)!